ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IFacility.rst

 IFacility
 =========

-.. py:class:: IFacility
+.. py:class:: ansys.stk.core.stkobjects.IFacility

    object

    Provide access to the properties and methods used in defining a facility object.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IFacility

 Overview
 --------